aristanetworks/anta/README.md

 * Your devices name in a text file
 * The tests you would like to run in a YAML file.
 Here's an [example](tests.yaml).

-This repository has also content to:
+In addition to automation content to test devices, this repository has also content to:
 * Collect commands output on devices.
 * Clear counters on devices.
 * Test the devices reachability.